Countywide Bicycle Master Plan

 Introduction and Overview

-Fairfax County is developing a countywide bicycle master plan.
-The plan will determine what steps should be taken to improve the existing transportation system and make Fairfax County bicycle friendly.
-It will recommend a network of both on-road and off-road facilities that will serve as a bicycle transportation network.
-It will recommend how bicycle friendly design can be incorporated into future roadway projects, transit projects, and it will provide policy guidance to both the public and private sectors on establishing and promoting bicycling as a mode of transportation.
+The Fairfax County Board of Supervisors adopted the County's first Bicycle Master Plan on October 28, 2014.
+The plan recommends what steps should be taken to improve the existing transportation system and make Fairfax County bicycle friendly.
+It includes a recommended network of both on-road and off-road facilities that will serve as a bicycle transportation network.
+It recommends how bicycle friendly design can be incorporated into future roadway projects, transit projects, and it will provide policy guidance to both the public and private sectors on establishing and promoting bicycling as a mode of transportation.

-Phase II: This phase includes the rest of Fairfax County.
-This phase will build on the information gleaned from Phase I, and will broadly address bicycle safety and connectivity throughout the County.
-Building from the policy analysis conducted in Phase I, Phase II will recommend countywide policies and programs needed to support bicycling for all age groups and skill levels.
+Phase II: This phase includes the rest of Fairfax County and incorporates recommendations from Phase I. This phase broadly addresses bicycle safety and connectivity throughout the County.
+It builds from the policy analysis conducted in Phase I, Phase II will recommend countywide policies and programs needed to support bicycling for all age groups and skill levels.